Casual dating

-Casual dating or a casual relationship is a physical and emotional relationship between two people who may have casual sex or a near-sexual relationship without necessarily demanding or expecting the additional commitments of a more formal romantic relationship.
+Casual dating or a casual relationship is a physical and emotional relationship between two people who may have casual sex or a near-sexual relationship while staying loyal to each other without necessarily demanding or expecting the additional commitments of a more formal romantic relationship.
 Motives for casual relationships vary.
 There are significant gender and cultural differences in acceptance of and breadth of casual relationships, as well as in regrets about action/inaction in those relationships.

 Casual dating may or may not entail partner-exclusivity.
 In each case, the relationship's dominance in the lives of those involved is being voluntarily limited, and there is usually a sense that the relationship is intended to endure only so long as both parties wish it to.
 Casual relationships sometimes include mutual support, affection and enjoyment, which underpin other forms of loving relationship.

-A casual relationship is sometimes referred to as a "no strings attached" relationship.
+A casual relationship is sometimes referred to as a "no strings attached" relationship, as a situationship, or as a fling.

 College students

 A "no strings attached" relationship is most commonly found in young adults such as college students.
 The shift from childhood to adulthood brings on much exploration in different fields.
 One of these fields include relationships and sexual activity.
-Grello et al.s study suggests that, in most cases, the same students who lost their virginity in high school did so in a romantic relationship.
+Grello et al.s study suggests that, in most cases, students who lost their virginity in high school did so in a romantic relationship.
 After experiencing sexual intercourse, many college students go on to have casual sex with either friends or peers they have been recently or newly acquainted with.

 A casual relationship, unlike a romantic relationship, is difficult to ascribe norms, scripts, and expectations to.
 Rebecca Plante, an associate professor at Ithaca College who has specialized in research on casual relationships, says that this type of relationship can be beneficial, saying that casual relationships can establish a "healthy outlet for sexual needs and desires."